Gemara Schemas

 Schema Lifecycle and Major Version Example

 Possible schema states include: Experimental → Stable → Deprecated.
-These are denoted on each layer schema with a @status(experimental|stable|deprecated) attribute.
+These are denoted on each schema file with a @status(experimental|stable|deprecated) attribute.

 The following table illustrates how schemas progress through their lifecycle and how major version changes are handled: